Skip to content

 • If your database is inconsistent in regards to file paths, try to update entries to be correct (make sure to make a backup first).

-• Make sure to implement all Field Types in your installation, or to configure missing ones as NullType if implementation is not needed.
+• Make sure to implement all field types in your installation, or to configure missing ones as NullType if implementation isn't needed.

 • Running out of memory during indexing